-Wildtender offers immersive wilderness programs that cultivate reciprocal intimacy with the earth, connect with wisdom traditions, and nurture human wholeness.
+Wildtender offers immersive wilderness programs that cultivate intimacy with the earth, connect with wisdom traditions, and nurture human wholeness.

 Not long ago, all of our ancestors lived in reciprocity and rich communion with the Earth.
 The skills and practices essential to their survival – stewarding land; gathering, hunting and growing food; constructing dwellings; building fires – were fundamentally creative and meaningful acts.
 The wild was not hidden away in a state park, it was home, and our home received our closest attention, highest veneration, and most loving care.
 Our ancestors tended the wild, and the wild tended them.
 We come from wildtenders.

 Many of us feel disconnected, unhealthy, and lost.
 Fortunately, through the cultivation of our relationships with the natural world, our selves, and our communities, we can re-wild.
 We can reclaim the depth of connection and sense of true belonging that is the true heritage and birthright of every person on Earth.

 What we practice